vendrhub/vendr-documentation/content/payment-providers/mollie/2.0.0/mollie-onetime/getting-started/configuring-umbraco.md

 description: Documentation for the Mollie (One Time) payment provider for Vendr, the eCommerce solution for Umbraco v8+
 ---

+## Configure Order Rounding Settings

+Before you create a payment method for Mollie, it's important to know that this payment provider will only work when order rounding settings are set to round at the **order lin level** level.
+You can configure this is your store settings by setting the **Order Rounding Method** to **Line**.

 ## Create Payment Method

 In the Umbraco back-office, in the **Settings > Vendr > Stores > {Store Name} > Payment Methods** section, click the **Create Payment Method** button to create a new payment method, choosing **Mollie (One Time)** from the list of available payment providers.